cvanaret/Uno/interfaces/Fortran/README.md

 success = uno_set_solver_string_option(solver, "hessian_model", hessian_model)
 ```

-Loading options from a file:
+Loading options from a file that contains an `option value` pair per line.
+Anything that follows a `#` is treated as a comment and is ignored.
+The file `uno_default.opt` in the root directory contains the default Uno options.

 ```fortran
 logical(c_bool) :: success